-Photo 4: Showing the proposed site with indigenous trees.
-Some of these trees will be cleared while some of the mature trees will be pruned and maintained for greener enevironment.
+Photo 4: Showing the proposed site with some indigenous trees that will be cleared to pave way for the proposed project.

 3.1.2 Wetland communities:

 This refers to living organisms that inhabit areas normally frequently inundated by water (or marshy areas).
 They comprise of flora such as reeds, water lettuce (Pista stratiotes), Salvania molesta, Azolla sp, hydrilla vericillata and cordia grass and Fauna such as insects and macro and micro invertebrates.
 There are no wetland communities within or near the proposed site.